-Anthony Vidler is the Dean of the Irwin S. Chanin School of Architecture of The Cooper Union since 2001.
+Anthony Vidler has until recently been the Dean of the Irwin S. Chanin School of Architecture of The Cooper Union (since 2001).
 Vidler was a member of the Princeton University School of Architecture faculty from 1965-93.
-He was appointed the William R. Kenan Jr. Chair of Architecture at Princeton in 1990, and professor and Chair of the Department of Art History at UCLA in 1993, with a joint appointment in the School of Architecture in 1997.
 He is a historian and critic of modern and contemporary architecture, specializing in French architecture from the Enlightenment to the present.
-He has received awards from the Guggenheim Foundation, the National Endowment for the Humanities, and was a Getty Scholar, at the Getty Center for the History of Art and the Humanities in 1992-3.
 His publications include The Writing of the Walls: Architectural Theory in the Late Enlightenment (Princeton Architectural Press, 1987), Claude-Nicolas Ledoux: Architecture and Social Reform at the End of the Ancien Regime (MIT Press, 1990), The Architectural Uncanny: Essays in the Modern Unhomely (MIT Press, 1992), Antoine Grumbach (Centre Georges Pompidou, 1996), and Warped Space: Architecture and Anxiety in Modern Culture (MIT Press, 2000).